borispovod/crypti-dapps-docs/DAppToolkit.md

 This file contains your DApp's SQL database schema definition.

-You can read more about it in our [Messaging DApp Tutorial](https://github.com/crypti/crypti-dapps-docs/blob/master/MessagingDAppTutorial.md).
+You can read more about it in our [Messaging DApp](https://github.com/crypti/crypti-dapps-docs/blob/master/MessagingDApp.md) tutorial.

 ### Modules